WizardCoder: Empowering Code Large Language Models with Evol-Instruct: Experiment

 \subsection{Evaluation on HumanEval, HumanEval+, and MBPP}

-HumanEval~\cite{humeval}, HumanEval+~\cite{humanevalp} and MBPP~\cite{MBPP} are extensively utilized benchmarks within the field of Code LLMs.
-These benchmarks encompass a vast collection of Python programming problems, employing test cases to validate the code generated by Code LLMs.
-HumanEval consists of 164 original programming problems, with an average of 9.6 test cases allocated to each problem.
-To ensure a thorough assessment of the functional correctness of LLM-synthesized code, HumanEval+ extends the number of test cases significantly, averaging at 774.8 test cases per problem.
-On the other hand, MBPP offers a set of 500 test programming problems, accompanied by three automated test cases per problem.
-The prompt format for these tasks is as follows: \begin{boxEnv} \texttt{Below is an instruction that describes a task, paired with an input that provides further context.
-Write a response that appropriately completes the request. \\\\\#\#\# Instruction:\\ Create a Python script for this problem:\\\{Question\}\\ \\\#\#\# Response:} \end{boxEnv}
+HumanEval~\citep{humeval}, HumanEval+~\citep{humanevalp}, and MBPP~\citep{MBPP} are key benchmarks in the Code LLM field, featuring diverse Python programming problems validated using test cases.
+HumanEval comprises 164 problems with an average of 9.6 test cases per problem.
+HumanEval+ expands the test cases significantly to an average of 774.8 per problem.
+In contrast, MBPP provides 500 test programming problems with three automated test cases each.\footnote{For a fair comparison, we present results for GPT3.5(ChatGPT)\&GPT4 using Eval-Plus with the latest OpenAI's APIs~\citep{humanevalp} (Figure~\ref{fig:pass1}) and OpenAI's report~\citep{GPT4} (Table~\ref{tab:humaneval_mbpp}).
+Prompt format details are in Appendix~\ref{app:prompt}.}

-\paragraph{Comparing with the Closed-Source Models.} The SOTA LLMs for code generation, such as GPT4, Claude, and Bard, are predominantly closed-source.
-Acquiring access to the APIs of these models proves challenging.
-In this study, we adopt an alternative approach by retrieving the scores for HumanEval and HumanEval+ from the LLM-Humaneval-Benchmarks~\cite{llm-humaneval-benchmarks}.
-Notably, all the mentioned models generate code solutions for each problem utilizing a single attempt, and the resulting pass rate percentage is reported.
-To maintain consistency, we employ the same experimental setup by generating answers using greedy decoding and evaluate our \modelname{} using the provided evaluation codes.
-By adhering to these standardized procedures, we aim to ensure fair and comparable evaluations of our model against existing benchmarks.
+\paragraph{Comparing with the Closed-Source Models.} Following the same setting of the EvalPlus leaderboard~\citep{humanevalp}.
+In Figure~\ref{fig:pass1}, we compare our \modelname{} models with the closed-source models, such as GPT4, Claude, and Bard on this leaderboard.
+Notably, all models generate code solutions for each problem utilizing a single attempt, and the resulting pass rate percentage is reported.
+To maintain consistency, we employ the same experimental setup by generating answers using greedy decoding and evaluate our \modelname{} models using the provided evaluation codes.

-As depicted in Figure~\ref{fig:pass1}, our \modelname{} attains the third position in this benchmark, surpassing Claude-Plus (59.8 vs. 53.0) and Bard (59.8 vs. 44.5).
-Notably, our model exhibits a substantially smaller size compared to these models.
-Furthermore, our \modelname{} demonstrates a remarkable superiority over other open-source LLMs that undergo instruction fine-tuning, showcasing a significant performance margin.
+As depicted in Figure~\ref{fig:pass1}, our \modelname{} \textit{34B} attains the second position in this benchmark, surpassing GPT3.5 (ChatGPT, 64.6 vs. 63.4) on HumanEval+.
+Our 15B version outperforms Claude-Plus (59.8 vs. 53.0) and Bard (59.8 vs. 44.5).
+Furthermore, our \modelname{} models demonstrate a remarkable superiority over other open-source LLMs that undergo instruction fine-tuning.

 \paragraph{Comparing with the Open-Source Models.} In Table~\ref{tab:humaneval_mbpp}, we conduct a comprehensive comparison of our \modelname{} with other open-source models on the HumanEval and MBPP benchmarks.
 In contrast to the results presented in Figure~\ref{fig:pass1}, we adhere to the approach outlined in previous studies~\cite{humeval} by generating n samples for each problem to estimate the pass@1 score.
 The findings presented in Table~\ref{tab:humaneval_mbpp} clearly demonstrate that our \modelname{} exhibits a substantial performance advantage over all the open-source models.